-The first part of this study combines three micro-level datasets of the same 13000 individuals.2 The first dataset is a panel dataset of consumers' purchase histories.3 Individuals scan the barcode of every item they purchase using a portable home scanner and record the quantity purchased, purchase price and purchase channel (i.e. supermarket, convenience store, etc.) of purchased items.
-We use the purchase data for the two-year period covering 2012-2013, containing a total of more than 33 million transactions.
+The first part of this study combines three micro-level datasets of the same 13000 individuals.2 The first dataset is a panel dataset of consumers' purchase histories.3 Respondents scan the barcode of every item they purchase using a portable home scanner and record the quantity purchased, purchase price and purchase channel (i.e. supermarket, convenience store, etc.) of purchased items.
+Each good is identified by a 13-digit or 8digit Japanese Article Number (JAN) code.
+We use the purchase data for the three-year period covering 2012-2014, containing a total of more than 48 million transactions.